ksivitz/ksivitz.github.io/projects/icr-predictions.md

 <img src="https://github.com/ksivitz/ksivitz.github.io/blob/2a346a620828f8646795d597f838a3c69e5cfcb7/images/icr-data.PNG?raw=true"/>
 <img src="https://github.com/ksivitz/ksivitz.github.io/blob/2a346a620828f8646795d597f838a3c69e5cfcb7/images/icr-data-2.PNG?raw=true"/>

 The first step in preparing this data looking for missing values.
 As we can see from the following chart, there are a few categories with one or two missing values, and one category (EL) with 60 missing values. because we have no knoweldge of what each category represents, I decided the best way to fill these missing values is with a KNN imputer.
-This program fills missing values with the value of their nearest neighbor in terms of all other categories.
+This imputer fills missing values with the value of their nearest neighbor in terms of all other categories.

 Now that we have computed our missing values, we can explore our data.
 The first step is to view the distribution of our data categories.
 Below are a few histograms of some randomly selected categories.
 As you can see from these plots, the data is fairly normally distributed, with outliers tending to be rightly skewed.
 This suggests standardization will be the best method for scaling our data when preparing it for our model.